ThosRTanner/Docking_Dialogue_Interface/Readme.md

-# Notepad++ plugin with docking dialogue - base library and demo.
+# Notepad++ plugin with docking and modal dialogues - base library and demo.

 This is probably massively overengineered, but there's a lot of boilerplate in here.
 Heavy use is made of the Template Method design pattern, hopefully meaning there's only a few bits you'll need to implement yourself.
 Those bits you do need to implement are actually virtual private methods.
 Most of them have default empty methods, so you don't have to implement a lot of empty functions.

-You will require a compiler that supports C++ 17 or later and the latest Windows SDK (10.0.22621.0 at the time of writing) to build this, as prior to that, the windows headers use non-standard extensions (or you can set Project => Properties => Configuration Properties => C/C++ => Language => Disable Language Extensions to no)
+You will require a compiler that supports C++ 17 or later to use the library.

+In ordre to build the demo project, you will need the latest Windows SDK (10.0.22621.0 at the time of writing), as prior to that, the windows headers use non-standard extensions (or you can set Project => Properties => Configuration Properties => C/C++ => Language => Disable Language Extensions to no)

 **Important note**
-This is a work in progress and I will probably do force pushes to try and keep the history clean until I'm happy.
+This is a work in progress.
 Clone at your own risk.

 ## Project Layout